-We calculated the SSFMs Eq.~(\ref{eq:facmom}) of the three considered systems ``C"+C, ``Si"+Si and Pb+Pb in the domain $\mathcal{D}=[-p_{x,max},p_{x,max}] \otimes [-p_{y,max},p_{y,max}]$ of the transverse momentum plane $(p_x,p_y)$ with $p_{x,max}=p_{y,max}=$1.5~GeV/$c$.
-This plane is perpendicular to the beam direction, $p_x$, $p_y$ being the corresponding horizontal and vertical transverse momentum components.
-For the calculations we selected protons with center of mass rapidity $\vert y_{CM} \vert \leq 0.75$ in order to restrict the analysis to the midrapidity region which is a necessary condition for the appearance of power-law critical fluctuations (see Section~\ref{sect2}).
-Usually in intermittency analysis the only change of the transverse momentum lattice is the decrease of the lattice constant with increasing $M$ (the lattice becomes finer), keeping the lattice position in transverse momentum space fixed.
-However, the lattice bin boundaries may separate into different bins proton pairs with distances smaller than the bin size leading to unwanted bin to bin fluctuations.
-When the multiplicity per event is large these fluctuations are not relevant compared to the bin to bin fluctuations generated by the protons within a single bin.
-Since in our analysis, especially for the light systems (``C" and ``Si"), the multiplicity per event is very small this splitting effect due to the boundaries becomes important.
+Usually in an intermittency analysis the only change of the transverse momentum lattice is the decrease of the lattice constant with increasing $M$ (the lattice becomes finer), keeping the lattice position in transverse momentum space fixed.
+However, the lattice bin boundaries may split proton pairs at distances smaller than the bin size, separating protons into different bins, which leads to unwanted bin-to-bin fluctuations.
+When the multiplicity per event is large these fluctuations are not relevant compared to the bin-to-bin fluctuations generated by the protons within a single bin.
+Since in our analysis, especially for the light systems (``C" and ``Si"), the multiplicity per event is small, this splitting effect due to the boundaries becomes important.
 To reduce these fluctuations, we calculated the SSFMs using slightly displaced transverse momentum lattices and averaged the resulting $F_2(M)$ values over the lattice positions.
 The displacement of the lattices was chosen small enough in order to avoid significant changes of the content of the analysed ensemble of protons.
-We used 11 differently located lattices changing their position from $-1.53$ GeV/$c$ $ < p_{x,y} < 1.47$ GeV/$c$ to $-1.47$ GeV/$c$ $ < p_{x,y} < 1.53$ GeV/$c$.
+We used 11 differently located lattices shifting their position from $-1.53$ GeV/$c$ $ < p_{x,y} < 1.47$ GeV/$c$ to $-1.47$ GeV/$c$ $ < p_{x,y} < 1.53$ GeV/$c$.
 This procedure was applied to both the analysed data and the mixed events generated from the corresponding data.

 Having calculated the SSFMs of the data $F_2^{(d)}(M)$ and the associated mixed events $F_2^{(m)}(M)$ as described above we subsequently estimated the correlator Eq.~(\ref{eq:correlator}) by the difference